StarkYello/redfin/README.md

 The token setting is located in the constants.js file

 ## Installation
-- Options on acquiring the project
+- options on acquiring the project
     * `git clone git@github.com:XingKHuang/redfin.git` if you wish to clone the project from terminal
     * download the zip file from https://github.com/XingKHuang/redfin, then run `tar xvzf tar xvzf redfin-master.zip > redfin`
 - run `cd redfin` to go to the root-dictory